lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 cp ./Run_<RunName>_OutputsAndLogs/outputs/runs/train/exp/weights/best.pt ./molecule_detection.pt
 ```

 To run an inference, simply use the same command you used in your script, specifying where to find the weights and images on which you want to detect molecules.
-Make sure you have activated your yolov5 conda environment.Depending on your setup, you may need to use command ``python3`` or ``python``.
+Make sure you have activated your yolov5 conda environment using command ```conda activate yolov5```.
+Depending on your setup, you may need to use command ``python3`` or ``python``.
 ```
 python ./yolov5/detect.py --weights molecule_detection.pt --iou 0.05 --save-txt --source ./molecule_images/test/images
 ```